heensuk/confessions-of-a-commit/README.md

-# confessions-of-a-commit
+# Confessions of a Commit
-A repository of poetic thoughts disguised as commits.
-Each commit is a confession.
+_Each commit is a confession._

+This is a digital diary written in diffs and dreams.